Learn Excel Macros & VBA Programming (Free Tutorial & 50++ Examples)

 Why Use VBA Macros in Excel?

-In Excel, VBA Macros uses Visual Basic Application to make custom functions and speed up manual tasks.
-Its main purpose is to customize the user interface, creating personalized toolbars, menus, dialog boxes, and forms.
-Running the macro triggers the commands within it.
-Creating a macro might initially require some time, but once set up, the VBA code can execute the task quickly and flawlessly.
-It also reduces errors and saves time and repetitive tasks.
+In Excel, VBA Macros use the Visual Basic Application language to make custom functions and speed up tasks.
+Their main purpose is to customize the user interface, creating personalized toolbars, menus, dialog boxes, and forms.
+Running a macro triggers the commands within it.
+Creating a macro might initially require some time, but once set up, the VBA code can execute tasks quickly and flawlessly.
+This also reduces errors and saves time on repetitive tasks.

 • Go to the File tab.